The coronavirus canceled Carnival, but Brazilians won’t stop partying

 “To disperse a crowd that’s drinking alcohol, in a context like this, is no trivial thing.”

-For Lionel Ceschin, 34, Rio’s Carnival in Rio — traditional Brazil’s biggest — was unlike any he’d seen.
-He’d contracted the virus after partying with friends on the beach over New Year’s Eve and was seriously ill for weeks, losing around 15 pounds.
+For Lionel Ceschin, 34, Rio’s Carnival in Rio — traditional Brazil’s biggest — was unlike any he had seen.
+He had contracted the virus after partying with friends on the beach over New Year’s Eve and was seriously ill for weeks, losing about 15 pounds.

 But by last week, he was feeling better.
 Equipped with his antibodies, he boarded a flight from the city of Curitiba for Rio.